OpenGeoScales/CarbonGeoScales/index.md

 ### Beta version

-The figure below presents prelimenrary roadmap for delivering the first release if CarbonGeoScales as a part of Data For Good acceleration 3 months program starting from April 1st 2021.
-The dirst prototype adresses only the standardization of GHGs emission data at multiple scales in France.
+The figure below presents prelimenrary roadmap for delivering the Beta version of CarbonGeoScales as a part of Data For Good acceleration 3 months program starting from April 1st 2021.
+This first prototype adresses only the standardization of Bottmo-Up GHGs emission data at multiple scales in Fench terriotory.

 ![Roadmap](https://github.com/OpenGeoScales/Management/blob/main/images/Roadmap.png?raw=true)